nabijaczleweli/BarbersAndRebarbs/README.md

 1. Speex, found [here](http://www.speex.org/), via `libspeex-dev` APT package or `mingw-w64-x86_64-speex` MSYS2 `pacman` package is required to be installed externally
 2. DUMB, found [here](http://dumb.sourceforge.net/) via `libdumb1-dev` APT package or `mingw-w64-x86_64-dumb` MSYS2 `pacman` package, is required to be installed externally
 2. SFML >=2.3, found [here](http://sfml-dev.org/) via `libsfml-dev` APT package or `mingw-w64-x86_64-sfml` MSYS2 `pacman` package, is required to be installed externally
+3. `libcurl`, found [here](https://curl.haxx.se/) via either of `libcurl4-{gnutls,nss,openssl}-dev` APT packages or `libcurl` MSYS2 `pacman` package, is required to be installed externally
-3. All other dependencies are submodules, and as such must be explicitly initialised, be it by passing `--recursive` to `git-clone` or running `git submodule update --init --recursive`
+4. All other dependencies are submodules, and as such must be explicitly initialised, be it by passing `--recursive` to `git-clone` or running `git submodule update --init --recursive`

 "Externally" installed libraries need to be installed either globally or to pass `ADDITIONAL_{INCLUDE,LINK}_DIR` variable to GNU Make, as appropriate.